 The most common lengths are between 7-9ft, all you have to do is choose the one that feels right.

-M Maximum Catch have an excellent fly rod being among the top-rated in its price range.
+M Maximum Catch has an excellent fly rod being among the top-rated in its price range.
 Smooth action and lightweight durable carbon fiber make this a delight to use while having a stiff enough back to be able to handle heavier fish with no problems.

 2. Fly Fishing Reels